-This report is made solely to the group's members, as a body, in accordance with Section 262 of The Companies (Guernsey) Law, 2008.
-Our audit work has been undertaken so that we might state to the group's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the group and the group's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Parent Company's shareholders, as a body, in accordance with Section 262 of The Companies (Guernsey) Law, 2008.
+Our audit work has been undertaken so that we might state to the Parent Company's shareholders those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Parent Company and the Parent Company's shareholders as a body, for our audit work, for this report, or for the opinions we have formed.